ArronBeale/CI_PP4_the_diplomat/README.md

 ### Automated testing

-Testing was done using the built in Django module, unittest.
+- Testing was done using the built in Django module, unittest.
+- Coverage was also usesd to generate a report

 <details><summary>Bar & Grill App, test_models.py</summary>